rbirkby/Ilmer.org/about.md

   feature: soft-trees.jpg
 ---

 Ilmer is a small village of 27 houses, 4 farms and church situated 1 mile south of the Thame to Princes Risborough road between Kingsey and Longwick.

+St Peters church sites alongside the village green in the centre of this pretty village.
+The church is a listed 12th century building, rebuilt in the 14th century and then modified and restored in the 16th and 19th century respectively.
+Services are held on the first and third Sundays in the month.
+All are welcome.

 A detailed history of Ilmer can be found in "A History of the County of Buckingham: Volume 4, ed.
 William Page (London, 1927)" pages 61-63 which is available online at [British History](http://www.british-history.ac.uk/vch/bucks/vol4/pp61-63)